josephrmartinez/RecipeEmbeddings/writeup.md

     }
 }

-The plugin makes four new SQL functions available within Datasette.
-We will be using the following function in our custom query:
+We can now use the following function in our custom query:

 ```
 faiss_search_with_scores(database, table, embedding, k)